Calorique

 Insurance coverage for Ozempic (off-label for weight loss) is difficult to obtain.
 Wegovy coverage is growing but inconsistent — many commercial plans still exclude it specifically.
 According to HealthVerity GLP-1 Trends 2025 data, the fill rate for weight-loss (AOM) prescriptions is only 46.8%, with 72.2% for diabetes prescriptions, reflecting the significant cost and access barriers faced by weight loss patients specifically.

 Compounded semaglutide from telehealth services became widely available during the 2022–2024 shortage period.
-As of early 2025, the FDA has declared the shortage resolved and has moved to prohibit compounded semaglutide.
-Verify the current regulatory status of any telehealth service offering semaglutide at prices significantly below brand-name pricing.
+FDA later clarified that the national semaglutide injection shortage was resolved on February 21, 2025, and that shortage-related enforcement discretion for certain compounders ended on later transition dates.
+Verify the current regulatory status of any telehealth service offering semaglutide at prices significantly below brand-name pricing, and remember that compounded drugs are not FDA-approved.

 How to Optimize Results on Ozempic or Wegovy